-7 Where can I go from Your Spirit?
+7 Where can I go from your Spirit?

-Or where can I flee from Your presence?
+Where can I flee from your presence?

-8 If I ascend into heaven, You are there;
+8 If I go up to the heavens, you are there;

-If I make my bed in hell, behold, You are there.
+if I make my bed in the depths, you are there.

-9 If I take the wings of the morning,
+9 If I rise on the wings of the dawn,

-10 Even there Your hand shall lead me,
+10 even there your hand will guide me,

-11 If I say, “Surely the darkness shall fall on me,”
+11 If I say, “Surely the darkness will hide me

 Isn’t it hard to see Jesus in a dark and troubled world?
 A lot of people didn’t recognize the Son of God when He was right there, in plain view, walking the streets of Jerusalem.
 And who could blame them?
 Still today people have problems recognizing Jesus.
 It’s the same phenomenon as gazing into a flashlight while being trapped in the dark.
-Yet the good news is that we don’t need to understand God’s love to receive it.
+And yet, the good news is that we don’t need to understand God’s love to receive it.
 All we need is an open heart, and we will see the Light.